 - An introduction to the Choices Program’s award-winning resources and approach to teaching about contested international issues;

-- An immersion in two Choices units: The Middle East in Transition: Questions for U.S. Policy and The American Revolution: Experiences in Rebellion (provided); and
+- An immersion in two Choices units: The Middle East: Questions for U.S. Policy and The American Revolution: Experiences of Rebellion (provided); and

 - Strategies for using Choices materials to meet middle school classroom goals.